 Stock appreciation rights are granted either by themselves ("freestanding") or in connection with stock options whereby an option holder is granted the right to elect to receive the appreciation on his or her stock option in lieu of exercising the option in the usual manner.
-Stock appreciation rights may not be exercised earlier than six months following the date of grant.
-The 1994 Plan provides for a grant price equal to the fair market value of the stock on the date of grant in the case of freestanding stock appreciation rights and a grant price equal to the related option price in the case of tandem stock appreciation rights.
 The Committee may grant stock appreciation rights with respect to options to be issued and also with respect to options theretofore issued, whereby the optionee may surrender all or part of such option and exercise the stock appreciation right (the "call") and thereby obtain payment of an amount equal to the difference between the aggregate option price of such shares surrendered and the market value of those shares on the day surrendered.
-The call of such stock appreciation rights will be subject to such limitations (including, but not limited to, limitations as to time and amount) as the Committee may deem appropriate, and payment may be made in shares of common stock (at its fair market value on the date of the call) or in cash, or partly in such shares and partly in cash, at the discretion of the Committee as provided in the stock appreciation rights so granted.
-Stock appreciation rights are nontransferable and, in the event of termination of employment, will terminate or be exercisable under rules similar to those applying to options.
+The call of such stock appreciation rights will be subject to such limitations (including, but not limited to, limitations as to time and amount) as the Committee may deem appropriate, and payment may be made in shares of common stock (at its fair market value on the date of the call)

+or in cash, or partly in such shares and partly in cash, at the discretion of the Committee as provided in the stock appreciation rights so granted.